Paul Vautin: Commentary

 Vautin was then signed by the Nine Network and has been a regular commentator for Nine's Wide World of Sports' coverage of rugby league matches alongside Ray Warren and Peter Sterling since 1992.

 Tim Brasher actually fell over in front of Tony Smith.
 He's hit every limb, Rabs – all five of 'em came out and he's brought down Tony Smith...

 — Paul Vautin commentating during the 1995 Rugby League World Cup Final at Wembley Stadium.

 On 1 December 2024, Vautin announced this retirement from commentating, thus ending his tenure at Channel 9.
 He had claimed that he had 'run out of petrol' but was known for some of his comments towards the direction that the game was going in, especially during the 2024 State of Origin series.

 The Footy Show

 Vautin has hosted The NRL Footy Show since 1994, propelling him to TV stardom.
-He suffered a serious concussion in 2005 filming for the show in a segment called "Dare-Devil Dudes", when he hit his head on concrete, with a helmet luckily minimising the damage.
+He suffered a serious concussion in 2005 filming for the show in a segment called "Dare-Devil Dudes", when he hit his head on concrete.
 He did not host for a period of about 10 weeks.

 From 1992 to 2004, he was a mainstay of the Channel Nine match commentary team along with Peter Sterling and Ray Warren, calling club, Origin and international games.
 Since the concussion incident, he had focussed on his Footy Show appearances but was still part of the broader Nine expert commentary team for big fixtures like the State of Origin.

 Speculation existed that 2017 would be Vautin's last season as host of The Footy Show.
 In October 2017, Vautin was axed from The Footy Show.